How much home equity do you have?

 The more equity you have, the better shape you’re in to borrow against the value of your home.
-More equity can help you get a larger home equity loan (HEL), better rates and even additional refinancing options.
+More equity can help you get a larger home equity loan, potentially better rates and possibly even additional refinancing options.

-Knowing your combined loan-to-value ratio: How much can you borrow from your home's equity?
+How combined loan-to-value (CLTV) ratio determines what you can borrow from your home's equity

-Lenders prefer another way to look at equity, called the combined loan-to-value (CLTV) ratio, when determining how much you can borrow or if you qualify.
+When you want to have more than one mortgage secured by your home, lenders look at equity by using the combined loan-to-value (CLTV) ratio to determine how much you can borrow or if you qualify.
 Your CLTV will determine the loan amount you can secure.

 For example, say your home is valued at $300,000.
 You have $120,000 remaining on your mortgage.
 That means you have $180,000 in home equity.
 If you desire to borrow $75,000 of that through a home equity loan, your CLTV would be as follows: